50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 Hi guys.
 I’m Mike Scully, founder of Lever Gear.
 We design “everyday carry” tools and accessories that are easy to carry and help people get things done.

 Since then, we’ve sold over 25,000 toolcards in over 80 countries.
 We just launched our next products, the BitVault and BitLight, which are currently on Indiegogo.
 We hope to begin selling the BitVault in November and the BitLight soon after.

-Danna Norek (from COPLEY) started Aura Sensory over 10 years ago.
+Danna Norek (from COPLEY) started Aura Sensory about 11 years ago.

 Hello, my name is Danna Norek and I am the founder of Aura Sensory.
 I am a company of one, supported enthusiastically by my husband who lends the occasional genius business idea.
 My company offers a growing line of safer, high-quality, effective skin, and hair care products that are universally affordable.

 Aura Sensory has a solid customer base of roughly 350 returning customers and is growing this list every day.
 Based on upcoming product and enhancement ideas, projections are to add at least another 200 returning customers by this time next year as new avenues of customer acquisition and new product ideas are explored.

 Jackie Burke (from New York, New York, USA) started Tini Lux over 5 years ago.

 My name is Jackie Burke and I am the founder of Tini Lux.
 Tini Lux is the first line of fashion earrings made specifically for people with metal allergies and sensitive ears.

 This month, Susan Kelechi Watson, a star of the NBC show This Is Us is was on the COVER of Good Housekeeping magazine wearing a pair of Tini Lux earrings.
 Seeing that cover photo was a serious pinch-me moment.

 Lauren, who ran her Etsy shop for four years "Funky Monkey Children".